 While current economic fluctuations might not be on par with 2020’s extremes, they’re not without impact.
 Many companies have hit pause on hiring, opex and capex investments as they wait to see what’s next.
 Businesses want to be sure they have enough free cash flow to sustain operations through another period of uncertainty.
 Whether it will be six months, twelve months, or longer… no one knows.
 You have probably felt the sting of these changes, as some of your deals got pushed out from Q2 to Q3, or even further.

 The good news, however, is that sales professionals—and sales leaders in particular—don’t have to accept deal delays during an economic slump.
 I’m going to outline some important strategies here that will help you successfully safeguard your accounts and maintain pipeline.

-Remember: focusing on driving customer outcomes and driving tangible business value will close more deals, time after time, in any economy.
+Remember: focusing on driving customer outcomes and driving tangible business value will not only help with selling in an economic downturn.
+These strategies will help you close more deals, time after time, in any economy.

 Pipeline and TAM are Key to Forward Progress

 First things first.
 As we work through the second half of the year, your job as a sales leader is to get proactive and check your numbers.
 If you’ve already seen sales cycles extend outwards, that’s a red flag—and you’ve got work to do.

 Start by looking at the opportunities in your pipeline.
 Every deal in there, for every rep, needs to add up to at least 3x of the quota you’re still looking to achieve.
 This is how you’ll fill gaps for unanticipated changes or delays during economic uncertainty.